Daltraxx/Daltraxx/README.md

 - 🌱 I’m currently learning **Agentic AI and related material**

-- 👨‍💻 Learn more about be at [www.daltonpettus.com](www.daltonpettus.com)
+- 👨‍💻 Learn more about me at [www.daltonpettus.com](www.daltonpettus.com)

 - 💬 Ask me about **React, Next.js**